TenWeiZe/DSS5104-Assignment-2/README.txt

 ##Datasets

 The required datasets are in the data folder.
-Unzip data.zip into the main project folder
+Unzip data.zip into the main project folder.
+Ensure that the extracted files are inside a data/ directory (i.e., data/adult/ and data/Porto Seguro Safe Driver/).
+If not, move them into a data folder manually.

 #Running the experiments